 The ‘MVP done’ stage is not about jamming features that you skipped at the very beginning.
 Neither a thing that you build only once and the job is done.
 It’s more about constantly testing the market and learning from that.

-With something very small and simple that you can build in a damn month
+With something very small and simple that you can build in 3 months

 1. Get out there

 House, office, whatever.
 Then talk to real people.
 Reach out to ones, who, you think, may pay for the product as it would solve their problem.